fastly/WordPress-Plugin/readme.txt

 _Note: you may have to disable other caching plugins like W3TotalCache to avoid getting odd cache behaviour._

+_Note: you can enable "soft" purging for urls.
+You can read more about soft purging [here](https://www.fastly.com/blog/introducing-soft-purge-more-efficient-way-mark-outdated-content) and [here](https://docs.fastly.com/guides/purging/soft-purges)._

 == Prequisites ==